Rice vinegar: Japanese

 Seasoned rice vinegar (合わせ酢 awasezu) is made by adding sake, salt and sugar.
 Additionally, mirin is also sometimes used (but only rarely).
 Although it can be made at home, prepared awasezu can also be readily bought at supermarkets.
 Seasoned rice vinegar is added to cooked rice to be used in making sushi.
 It is also used in salad dressing varieties popular in the west, such as ginger or sesame dressing.

-Traditionally, Edomae-style sushi used to be season with a type of red rice vinegar known as akazu (赤酢).
+Traditionally, Edomae-style sushi used to be seasoned with a type of red rice vinegar known as akazu (赤酢).
 This is made using sake lees which would be stored in wooden boxes and aged for up to 20 years.
 After aging, the now black sake lees are mixed with water to form a mash known as Moromi (もろみ/醪).
 This mash is constantly turned and compressed before undergoing acetic acid fermentation.

 A somewhat lighter form of black vinegar called kurozu (黒酢), made from rice, is produced in Japan.
 It is considered as a healthy drink; its manufacturers claim that it contains high concentrations of amino acids.
 Recent scientific research on kurozu has revealed its anti-cancer properties in vivo on rats and in vitro on human cancer cells.